 Hatches shall remain closed at all times except during sampling, adding process material, or attended maintenance operations.

+Pressure-vacuum valves shall not vent or actuate except when the operating pressure of the tank exceeds the valve set pressure, which shall be set to within ten (10) percent of the maximum allowable working pressure of the tank.

 Open-ended lines and valves located at the end of lines shall be sealed with a blind flange, plug, cap or a second closed valve, at all times except during operations requiring liquid or gaseous process fluid flow through the open-ended line.
-Open-ended lines do not include vent stacks used to vent natural gas from equipment and cannot be sealed for safety reasons.
+Open-ended lines do not include vent stacks used to vent natural gas from equipment that cannot be sealed for safety reasons.
 Open-ended lines shall be repaired as follows:

-Open-ended lines that are not capped or sealed shall be capped or sealed within 14 calendar days from the date of initial inspection.
+Open-ended lines that are not capped or sealed shall be capped or sealed within seven (7) calendar days from the date of initial inspection.

-Open-ended lines that are capped or sealed and found leaking shall be repaired in accordance with the timeframes specified in sections 95669(h) and 95669(i).
+Open-ended lines that are capped or sealed and found leaking shall be repaired in accordance with the timeframes specified in section 95669(h).

-Components or component parts which incur five (5) repair actions within a continuous 12-month period shall be replaced with a compliant component in working order and must be re-measured using US EPA Reference Method 21 (October 1, 2017), to determine that the component is below the minimum leak threshold.
-A record of the replacement must be maintained in a log at the facility, and shall be made available upon request by the ARB Executive Officer.
+Components or component parts which incur five (5) repair actions within a continuous 12-month period shall be replaced with a compliant component in working order and shall be re-measured using US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b) to determine that the component is below the minimum leak threshold.

+The component shall be replaced and re-measured to be below the minimum leak threshold within 30 calendar days of the initial leak detection using US EPA Reference Method 21 (October 1, 2017) of the fifth (5th) leak.

+A delay of repair may be granted by the CARB Executive Officer as specified in section 95670.1 of this subarticle.

+A record of the replacement shall be maintained in a log at the facility, and shall be made available upon request by the CARB Executive Officer.

 Compliance with Leak Detection and Repair Requirements:

-Between January 1, 2018 and December 31, 2019, no facility shall exceed the number of allowable leaks specified in Table 1 during an ARB Executive Officer inspection as determined in accordance with US EPA Reference Method 21 (October 1, 2017), excluding the use of PID instruments.
+The following provisions apply to inspections conducted by the CARB Executive Officer:

-On or after January 1, 2020, no facility shall exceed the number of allowable leaks specified in Table 3 during an ARB Executive Officer inspection as determined in accordance with US EPA Reference Method 21 (October 1, 2017), excluding the use of PID instruments.
+No facility shall exceed the number of allowable leaks specified in Table 2 during a CARB Executive Officer inspection as determined in accordance with US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b).

+Table 2 – Allowable Number of Leaks